aleksandracodes/the-flask-framework/README.md

+# Thorin and Company - the Flask framework

 A project created via Code Institute as part of Diploma in Full Stack Software Development.

 The project was an introduction to Flask with key topics covered: